nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-21-the-rest-of-our-time-in-madrid.md

 ![](/img/madrid/palacioRealLine.jpg)

-Fortunately, the line was moving quickly, and there was a talented accordian player to keep us entertained, jamming along to recognizeable pop hits.
+Fortunately, the line was moving quickly, and there was a talented accordion player to keep us entertained, jamming along to recognizable pop hits.

 ![](/img/madrid/palacioRealAccordian.jpg)